 If you’re considering moving out with only $2,000, it is key that you find a job FAST.
-You should idealy have the job secured BEFORE moving out, because it takes a month of working before you get your first payckeck.
+You should ideally have the job secured BEFORE moving out because it takes a month of working before you get your first paycheck.

 You see, the most essential thing to get in place as soon as possible to make more money than you spend.